guiofsaints/min-os/.guided/PLATFORM_SIMPLIFICATION_SUMMARY.md

 ## Conclusion

 Platform simplification is a **strategic decision** to focus on excellence rather than breadth.
-By concentrating on TrimUI Brick/Smart Pro, NextUI can become the **premier emulation frontend** for these devices while maintaining the ability to support additional platforms in the future through a clean, well-documented abstraction layer.
+By concentrating exclusively on TrimUI Brick, NextUI can become the **premier emulation frontend** for this device while maintaining the ability to support additional platforms in the future through a clean, well-documented abstraction layer.

 **Key Takeaway**: Simplifying from 13 platforms to 2 platforms removes 60% of complexity while improving build speed by 81% and setting the foundation for sustainable, high-quality development.